 I asked a while ago on my Facebook Page for recommendations for great marriage books, and so many of you left great suggestions.
 I’m sorry I couldn’t include them all!
 You can go over and read those suggestions here.

 But I’ve included the ones that resonated the most with me.
-I didn’t include the “typical” marriage books, though–the ones that everyone has already heard of, like The 5 Love Languages, and Love and Respect, and Sacred Marriage.
+I didn’t include the “typical” marriage books, though–the ones that everyone has already heard of, like The 5 Love Languages and Sacred Marriage.
 These are great books, but I talk about them enough that they’re everywhere, so I figured they’re already on your radar.
 I wanted to include books that likely weren’t.

 Now, ladies, I’m not doing this to overwhelm you.
 I’m not saying, “you need to go out and read all ten of these books RIGHT NOW!”